jacksonianrtaylor/movie_rec_proj/README.md

 * The first challenge was finding the hyperparameters that produced the best results for the iterative_svd function.

-* A set of hyperparamters can simply produce good Root_Mean_Squared_Error(RMSE) by chance, meaning that the random conditions in testing may contribute highly to its success.
+* A set of hyperparamters can simply produce a good Root_Mean_Squared_Error(RMSE) by chance, meaning that the random conditions in testing may contribute highly to its success.

 * In order to mitigate this, many tests were done for each iteration of the gp_minimize function.